HariKrishnaKumar/HARI/README.md

 # HARI cursor
-Further updat for this will be available
+Further update for this will be available